JacksonTheMaster/StationeersServerUI/readme.md

 |:-----------:|:-------------:|:-----------------:|
 | ![UI Overview](media/UI-1.png) | ![Configuration](media/UI-2.png) | ![Backup Management](media/UI-3.png) |

+## Known Bug
+The Server config page got a rework.
+I broke the functionality doing this.
+Whoopsies.
+Please use Settings.xml in the main Server dir until I fix this issue.
+The SaveName on the Config Page still has to be specified for the backup system to work properly, and to be able to restore from Discord.

 ## Introduction

 Stationeers Dedicated Server Control is a user-friendly, web-based tool for managing a Stationeers dedicated server.
 It features an intuitive retro computer-themed interface, allowing you to easily start and stop the server, view real-time server output, manage configurations, and handle backups—all from your web browser.